course-dprep/team-project-dprep_group3/README.md

 # Data Preperation Team Project

-Research question: To what extend does a first episode rating affects overall rating and season numbers?
+Research question: To what extent are ratings affected by the director of the movie?

 ## Motivation